mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 <img  src="/static/blog/2020-survey/9.png" style="width: 589px; margin-top: 32px; margin-bottom: 8px;" alt="Bar chart: 12.30%	Hobby / side project, 13.40%	Self-employed, 35.60%	2-5 people, 16.10%	6-10, 10.30%	11-20, 5.10%	21-50, 2.50%	51-100, 4.60%	100+" />

-It seems we are consistently popular with small to medium sized organisations, so we will keep working on the ease of use of the components, while at the same time, allowing designers to style them to match their organisations brand.
+It seems we are consistently popular with small to medium-sized organizations, so we will keep working on the ease of use of the components, while at the same time, allowing designers to style them to match their organizations brand.

 ### 10. How long have you been developing with JavaScript